 - Discourtesy or unhelpfulness on the part of Christians Against Poverty representatives or a member of staff.

 What should you do if you wish to make a complaint?

 Should you feel you have cause for complaint, we would ask you to register this complaint in one of the following ways:

-- By completing a complaints form and handing it to your CAP Money Coach, or by posting it to CAP Money Support team, Christians Against Poverty, Jubilee Mill, North Street, Bradford, BD1 4EW.
+- By completing a complaints form and handing it to your Money Coach, or by posting it to the Money Coaching Support team, Christians Against Poverty, Jubilee House, 1 Filey Street, Bradford, BD1 5LQ.

-- Register a verbal complaint either with your CAP Money Coach or with a member of the CAP Money Support team by calling 01274 760567.
+- Register a verbal complaint either with your Money Coach or with a member of the Money Coaching Support team by calling 01274 760567.

 Once you have registered your complaint, we will deal with it as follows:

-Stage One — You will be invited to discuss your complaint with the CAP Money Support team at our Head Office in Bradford.
+You will be invited to discuss your complaint with the Money Coaching Support team at our head office in Bradford.
 This will be done within five working days of the complaint being received.

-Stage Two — Should you not be happy with the outcome of Stage One, your complaint will be passed to the Head of Church Engagement and Partnership.
+Should you not be happy with the outcome of stage one, your complaint will be passed to the Head of Church Engagement and Partnership.
 They will investigate the complaint and respond to you in writing within ten working days of the complaint being escalated by you.
 The Head of Church Engagement and Partnership decision will be final.
-If you are a CAP Money Plus client and your complaint is regarding the CAP Money Plus debt counselling service or a debt advisor, then you should follow the CAP Debt Help complaints procedure – as a different team handles these complaints.